anseki/jquery-plainoverlay/README.md

 $('#form1').plainOverlay({show: function(event) { console.log(event); } });
 ```

-*NOTE:* If this option is specified in the [Show](#show) method, declared Function or the variable the Function is assigned should be specified (Don't specify the function expression).
-Because the [Show](#show) method may be called again, and the *function expression* generates the new Function every time.
+*NOTE:* If this option is specified in the `show` method, declared Function or the variable the Function is assigned should be specified (Don't specify the function expression).
+Because the `show` method may be called again, and the *function expression* generates the new Function every time.
 The *"function statement"* and the *"function operator"* are different.
 See [https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions#Defining_functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions#Defining_functions)
 For example: this code is OK.